ăgo ăgo, ăgis, egi, actum, ăgĕre

 Alessandro Ricci was one of the co-organizers of the previous editions of AGERE! held in conjunction with SPLASH (2011, 2012, 2013).
 His main research interests are about high-level programming paradigms for designing and developing complex software systems, in particular based on agents and multi-agent systems, so agent-oriented program- ming, agent-oriented software engineering.
 His previous experience in co-organizing events includes: ProMAS (“Programming Multi-Agent Systems”), a workshop inside the AAMAS (Autonomous Agents and Multi-Agent Systems) conference in 2007, AT2AI-6 (Sixth International Workshop ‘From Agent Theory to Agent Implementation”) at AAMAS 2008, ESAW (“Engineering Societies of Agents”) work- shop in 2006, and ACM Symposium of Applied Computing (SAC), Special Track on Coordination Models, Languages and Applications (in 2006 and 2007).

 Elisa Gonzalez Boix is a researcher in the area of mobile computing and programming language engineering.
-She is part-time professor at the Vrije Universiteit Brussel (VUB) where she obtained her PhD in Sciences in 2012 on programming language abstractions and tools for handling partial failures in distributed applications running on mobile ad hoc networks.
+She is full-time professor at the Vrije Universiteit Brussel (VUB) where she obtained her PhD in Sciences in 2012 on programming language abstractions and tools for handling partial failures in distributed applications running on mobile ad hoc networks.
 She has been active in the design and development of the distributed actor-based AmbientTalk language, prototyping its first concurrency model based on active objects.
 Elisa’s broad research interests include programming language design and tools, concurrent and distributed programming, coordination, meta-programming and reflection.
 In the recent past, she has co-organized the SCRIPT 2013 workshop (Secure Cloud and Reactive Internet Programming Technology).

 Philipp Haller is a consultant and researcher at Typesafe Switzerland.
 Dr. Haller received his Dipl.-Inform. with distinction (2006) from the Karlsruhe Institute of Technology and his PhD (2010) in Computer Science from the Swiss Federal Institute of Technology Lausanne (EPFL).
 He previously held appointments at Stanford University (2011-2012) and EPFL (2011-2012).
 Dr. Haller has served on the program committees of the 2nd and the 3rd ACM SIGPLAN International Workshop on Programming based on Actors, Agents, and Decentralized Control (AGERE!
 2012, 2013), the 27th European Conference on Object-Oriented Programming (ECOOP 2013), and the 8th Workshop Programming Languages meets Program Verification (PLPV 2014), among others.
 He has served as co-chair of the 4th Scala Workshop (SCALA 2013).
 He has served as external reviewer for Science of Computer Programming, the ACM SIGPLAN International Conference on Object Oriented Programming Systems Languages & Applications (OOPSLA), the European Symposium on Programming (ESOP), the International Conference on Compiler Construction (CC), and the International Conference on Computer Aided Verification (CAV).